 Are you considering becoming a scuba diver?
-Are you unsure of the process or how long it will take get scuba certified?
+Are you unsure of the process or how long it will take to get scuba certified?
 This post will explain the process of getting scuba certified as I share my journey with you.
 Scuba diving is an enjoyable and exciting adventure with exotic dive locations around the world.
 You do need to have a “license” or be certified to scuba dive, after all you will be under the water breathing, at depth.
 It’s helpful to know how to do so safely!
 How long does it take to get scuba certified?
 Surprisingly not long at all.
 Open water certification is performance based, comprising of both theory and practical components.
 Begin your underwater exploration as a certified diver in as little as 3 or 4 days.
 Finning good fun!!

 What scuba certification do I need?